 The following venue access protocols have been implemented with prominent signage throughout our venues:

-If you have recently travelled to a nominated COVID-19 Hotspot, or you have been in close contact with anyone confirmed to have contracted the coronavirus, or with anyone suspected of having such symptoms, in the last 14 days, you are required to undertake a period of self-quarantine for 14 days.
+If you have recently been in close contact with anyone confirmed to have contracted COVID-19 or have been confirmed to have COVID-19, you are required to undertake a period of self-quarantine for 7 days.

 Further to travel or other exposure, if you are experiencing any fever, cough or breathing difficulties, we require you to: